 The condenser coils are normally present at the back of your appliance.
 This set of wiring dissipates the heat energy in the environment.

-At the start, you would not experience any sound due to your condenser but with the passage of time, the problem will emerge out of the blue.
+At the start, you would not experience any sound due to your condenser but over time, the problem will emerge out of the blue.
 The main reason behind this issue is the accumulation of dirt on the coils.

 The solution is pretty simple.
 Unplug your fridge from the power source and push it away from the wall.
 Now, locate the condenser wiring (normally on the backside) and vacuum it initially.
 Once the vacuuming is done, scrub the dirt with the help of a dry brush.
 In the end, vacuum the remaining dirt particles.